zambony/Gungnir/README.md

 Now the project should be ready to build!
 1. Change the build configuration to "Release", if it isn't already.
 2. Click "Build" from the top of Visual Studio.
-3. Click "Build Consol".
+3. Click "Build Gungnir".

 Alternatively, instead of steps 2-3, just press CTRL+B.

-You now have a `Consol.dll` file to use as you please, located under `bin/Release/Consol.dll`.
+You now have a `Gungnir.dll` file to use as you please, located under `bin/Release/Gungnir.dll`.
 Install like you would any other BepInEx plugin.